arbiddy/Hvulnerata/future_ipsl_585/README.md

-Future environmental data layers for MaxEnt: GCM - IPSL and ssp -585.
+Future environmental variables for MaxEnt: GCM - IPSL and ssp - 585.